Echoes and Memories: Foreword to “Churchill in Punch” by Gary Stiles

 In the event he held on, prominent in Punch during the debates over the Cold War, Britain’s nuclear deterrent, and in its regular feature, “Impressions of Parliament.”
 In June 1954, Cummings celebrated Churchill’s appointment as a Knight of the Garter.
 Six months later Ronald Searle depicted Parliament’s birthday present, a painting by Graham Sutherland which Sir Winston despised.

 The magazine devoted its 1 December 1954 cover and 33 images to Churchill’s career.
 In the same issue Illingworth made amends (“Happy Birthday to You”).
 But WSC is in bed.
 The pointed message was still there.
 Sir Winston was long past his “sell-by date.”

-The PM memorialized his old mentor, David Lloyd George, in his final speech in the House of Commons.
+The PM memorialized his old leader, David Lloyd George, in his final speech in the House of Commons.
 He finally retired on 5 April 1955.
 The next day, Punch mocked-up the hated Sutherland painting, replacing Churchill’s head with that of his successor, Anthony Eden.
 (Eden now looked equally decrepit.)

 Punch continued sporadically to notice the man who had dominated its pages and sold so many copies for six decades.
 In Moscow in 1956, Nikita Khrushchev denounced Stalin; Ronald Searle showed an aging Churchill reading the news, wondering if that might one day happen to him.
 Considering the arrant nonsense and blatant lies circulating about Churchill nowadays, one is glad that process took so long.